If you’re planning to move and live in Marbella, Spain, you’ve come to the right place to discover more about what to expect and how to settle in.

 You have probably heard the Costa del Crime reference and how Marbella is a favourite sport for international drug traffickers, mafia, and dodgy money.

 There is truth in this statement.
-Being one of the favourite expat spots in the world, Marbella attracts all sorts of people, including the ones that you wouldn’t associate with willingly.
+Being one of the favourite expat spots in Spain and in the world, Marbella attracts all sorts of people, including the ones that you wouldn’t associate with willingly.

 However, when it comes to your personal safety you won’t be any more at risk in Marbella than in Madrid or London.